A Junior College student must decide if he wants to exchange his most precious memory for As or else he will be a disappointment to his mother.

 Why do we make this film?

-Through this film and Jun Wei’s journey, we hope to be able to spark conversations and allow audiences to think twice about the decisions that they are making in life at the moment- we hope the audiences realise that it’s very important to set aside time for not just others but also themselves while they are trying to achieve their goals.
+Through this film and Jun Wei’s journey, we hope to be able to spark conversations.
+We hope the audiences realises that amidst living in such a demanding society and coping with their busy working life, it’s very important to set aside time for not just others but also to themselves while they are trying to achieve their goals.